nukomeet/nukomeet.com/content/blog/2012-03_how_we_use_nanoc.md

 title: "How we use Nanoc"
 authors:
  - zaiste
+extract: "Nanoc is a static site generator, and it is cool, mainly for three reasons."
 ---

 [Nanoc](http://nanoc.stoneship.org/) is a static site generator, and it is cool, mainly for three reasons: